 Faculty Development is a sub-discipline of higher education research and practice.
-It is described as:"systematic and scholarly support for improving both educational processes and the practices and capabilities of educators."
-(Stefani, 2003, p.
+It is described as: "systematic and scholarly support for improving both educational processes and the practices and capabilities of educators" (Stefani, 2003, p.
 9).
-While "faculty development" is the term most often used in North America for this field, in other parts of the English-speaking world, it is called "educational development" or "academic development."
+While "faculty development" is a common term in North America for this field, in other parts of the English-speaking world, it is called "educational development" or "academic development."

 Our previous name implied that we only supported faculty on questions of teaching and learning.
 In fact, since 2007, we've been doing much more than that, so the change of name better reflects our work.
 The Center supports

-When Jacquelyn Miller joined the Center in September 2012 to focus on faculty professional development, we knew the time was right to change our name to accurately describe the work that we perform.
+When Jacquelyn Miller joined the Center in September 2012 to focus on faculty professional development, we knew the time was right to change our name to describe the work that we perform more accurately.

-In Winter Quarter 2013, we wrote to all faculty who had used CETL's services in the last two years to gather their feedback on a possible change of name.
+In Winter Quarter 2013, we wrote to all faculty who had used CETL's services in the previous two years to gather their feedback on a possible change of name.
 Here's the outcome:

-This new name has the advantages of being immediately understandable to faculty, of reflecting the national name of the academic field in which we work, and of encompassing the work we do in the five areas listed above.
+This new name has the advantages of being immediately understandable to faculty, of reflecting a common US name for the academic field in which we work, and of encompassing the work we do in the five areas listed above.

 We're excited about this new stage in the Center's development, and we will continue to work in the spirit of CETL's founding principles.
 Our work with faculty remains voluntary, formative, and confidential, as we support faculty in their professional lives so that they gain real satisfaction from being a faculty member at Seattle University.